-In the XVIIIth century the Aventine hill had a rather rural appearance and this is evident in the etching by Giuseppe Vasi; Aqua Appia and Aqua Marcia the two ancient Roman aqueducts which provided an ample supply of water to the hill were not rebuilt by the popes and so the Aventine was very scarcely populated; apart from medieval monasteries (S. Saba, S. Sabina and S. Alessio in addition to S. Prisca) there were only farms and Ortaccio degli Ebrei, the Jewish cemetery.
+In the XVIIIth century the Aventine Hill had a rather rural appearance and this is evident in the etching by Giuseppe Vasi; two ancient Roman aqueducts which provided the hill with an ample supply of water were not rebuilt by the popes and so the Aventine was very scarcely populated; apart from medieval monasteries (S. Saba, S. Sabina and S. Alessio in addition to S. Prisca) there were only farms and Ortaccio degli Ebrei, the Jewish cemetery.

 The view is taken from the green dot in the small 1748 map here below.
 In the description below the plate Vasi made reference to: 1) S. Prisca; 2) Augustinian monastery adjoining the church; 3) Street leading to S. Saba.
 The small map shows also 4) Ortaccio degli Ebrei and 5) Vigna Maccarani Torlonia.

 The farms have been replaced by a residential development, but the almost total absence of shops and the limited impact of traffic keep the Aventine

 away from the congestion of other parts of today's Rome.

 S. Prisca has gained a modern bell tower and it has lost the coat of arms of Pope Clement VIII; the frames of the monastery windows have been simplified.
 Apart from these minor modifications the view has not changed.